-Council has approximately 22,500 trees that are affected by the ELCMP.
+Council has approximately 25,000 trees that are affected by the ELCMP.

-Kingston City Council has ensured compliance with the Code by appointing a tree contractor who provides arboricultural services.
+Kingston City Council has ensured compliance with the Code by appointing a tree maintenance contractor who provides arboricultural services.
 This contractor maintains compliance clearance space in the areas / suburbs affected by the ELCMP.
-The current arboriculture contractor is Citywide Services Solutions Pty Ltd.